CheckPointSW/CloudGuardIaaS/contrib/cme/examples/README.md

 This directory contains examples of CME configuration and usage.<br/>
-Refer to each subditorie's README.md file for more information.
+Refer to each subdirectorie's README.md file for more information.